 Unless you have been living completely off-grid for the last 5-10 years, you undoubtedly are very familiar with Social Media.
 In fact, if you are like most people today, you are active on more than one social media platform.
 A recent article in Kabbage.com noted that the average user is on five social media platforms.
 WOW!!
 That sounds like a lot to manage especially when you consider that social media is pretty much a daily task and sometimes that task can take a lot of time.
 Before we dive into the details of our social media tips, we thought you might be interested to know which social media sites made the top 15.
 For the purposes of this blog, however, we’d like to highlight the top five:

-It’s no surprise that Facebook is #1 with over one and a half billion monthly visitors.
+It’s no surprise that Facebook is #1 with nearly three billion monthly visitors.
 Most everyone you know is on Facebook and in fact, it’s rather shocking to run across someone who isn’t.
 Facebook is used by private individuals as well as businesses and is one of the best tools for reaching any audience with your message.

 Now owned by Facebook, this image based social platform has taken the world by storm.
 Not only is it fun to share pictures of your personal life, but it’s a great way to involve your business with an engaging social community.
 Building brand awareness, engaging with your customers and sharing company updates are just a few ways to get Instagram working for you.

 YouTube ranks #2 with an estimated 1 million monthly visitors.
 YouTube is a great platform for sharing video content and is also used by businesses, artists, and individuals.

 As of March 2016, 320 Million people use Twitter each month.
 Twitter has experienced phenomenal growth since coming on the scene in July of 2006.
 Perhaps part of the reason for this is that it provides a great platform to get your message out in 140 characters or less.